Mostly nonuniformly sectional expanding systems: Definitions and auxiliary results

-An invariant compact subset $\Lambda$ is \emph{(uniformly) hyperbolic} if it is partially hyperbolic and the central-unstable bundle admits a continuous splitting $E^{cu}=(\RR\cdot G)\oplus E^u$, with $\RR\cdot G$ the one-dimensional invariant flow direction and $E^u$ a uniformly expanding subbundle.
-That is, we get the following dominated splitting $T_\Lambda M= E^s\oplus(\RR\cdot G)\oplus E^u$ into three-subbundles; see e.g.~\cite{fisherHasselblatt12}.
+An invariant compact subset $\Lambda$ is \emph{(uniformly) hyperbolic} if it is partially hyperbolic and the central-unstable bundle admits a continuous splitting $E^{cu}=(\RR\cdot X)\oplus E^u$, with $\RR\cdot X$ the one-dimensional invariant flow direction and $E^u$ a uniformly expanding subbundle.
+That is, we get the following dominated splitting $T_\Lambda M= E^s\oplus(\RR\cdot X)\oplus E^u$ into three-subbundles; see e.g.~\cite{fisherHasselblatt12}.

-We say that a compact nontrivial invariant set $\Lambda$ is a \emph{singular hyperbolic set} if all equilibria in $\Lambda$ are hyperbolic, and $\Lambda$ is partially hyperbolic with volume expanding center-unstable bundle.
-A singular hyperbolic set which is also an attracting set is called a {\em singular hyperbolic attracting set}.
+A compact nontrivial partially hyperbolic invariant set $\Lambda$ with volume expanding center-unstable bundle and whose equilibria are all hyperbolic is a \emph{singular hyperbolic set}.
+A singular hyperbolic set which is also an attracting set is a \emph{singular hyperbolic attracting set}.